SpiceJet’s Delhi-Dubai flight diverted to Karachi due to fuel indicator malfunction | Business

 - India

-The Directorate General of Civil Aviation (DGCA) is investigating all six incidents.

-The Boeing 737 Max aircraft that was heading from Delhi to Dubai started showing unusual fuel quantity reduction from its left tank when it was mid-air, the officials said.
+The Boeing 737 Max aircraft -- which was heading from Delhi to Dubai -- started showing unusual fuel quantity reduction from its left tank when it was mid-air, they said.

+Therefore, the plane was diverted to Karachi, they noted.
+When an inspection was done at the Karachi airport, no visual leak was observed from the left tank, they added.

+An official of the Pakistan Civil Aviation Authority (PCCA) confirmed that the SpiceJet aircraft has made an emergency landing at the Karachi airport after developing a technical fault after it left New Delhi for Dubai.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)